 The reforms from 6 April 2021 will place the burden for assessing whether IR35 applies onto the end user of a worker’s services, for all payments by medium and large businesses.

-This change will significantly impact the real estate and construction sector, where the use of arrangements potentially caught by IR35 is common, and it has the added complexity of dealing with the interaction with the Construction Industry Scheme (CIS).
+This change will significantly impact the real estate and construction sector, where the use of arrangements potentially caught by IR35 is common.
+It has the added complexity of dealing with the interaction with the Construction Industry Scheme (CIS).

 What will the IR35 rules change?

 Under the reforms, any business which is not a small company is now required to undertake an employment status assessment in respect of any of their contractors operating through their own intermediary, whether they work directly with the business or via an agency.
 Where it is concluded by the end user that IR35 applies, the fee payer (which may be the end user themselves or a recruitment agency or other third party paying the intermediary) will become responsible for accounting for and paying the related tax and NIC, including the additional cost of employer’s NIC, to HMRC.

 The Government have confirmed that they intend to use the definition in the Companies Act 2006 to determine whether a business is a small company.
 Under current legislation, this is broadly a business that has two or more of the following features: